 We are told that the profile information collected by the social network can include a lot of information, such as:

 …relationship status, birth date, age, children, ethnicity, religion, political view, sense of humor, sexual orientation, fashion preferences, smoking habits, drinking habits, pets, hometown location, passions, sports, activities, favorite books, music, television, or movie preferences, favorite cuisines, email addresses, location information, IM name, phone number, address, skills, career, or any other information describing, identifying, or otherwise associated with a profile.
 Entries for a business profile can include market sector, customer base, location, supplier information, net profits, net worth, number of employees, stock performance, or other types of information associated with the business profile.

 Additionally, entries within a profile can include associations with other profiles.
 Associations between profiles within a social network can include, for example, friendships, business relationships, acquaintances, community or group associations, activity partner associations, common interest associations, common characteristic associations, or any other suitable type of relationship connection (e.g., social relationship connection).
 Members can set up new associations or join existing associations in the social network as desired.
 For example, a member can set up a “Computer Science community” for those members who are interested or work in the computer science field.
 Likewise, a member can join an existing “Baseball community” if the member is interested in baseball and/or sport in general.
 Associations between profiles can also have various levels.
-For example, friendship levels can include, for example, a “haven’t met” level, an “acquaintance” level, a “friend” level, a “good friend” level, a “best friend” level, and other suitable levels.
+For example, friendship levels can include, a “haven’t met” level, an “acquaintance” level, a “friend” level, a “good friend” level, a “best friend” level, and other suitable levels.

 Profile information can also include information about associations with other people on the social network, such as friendships or business associations, or membership in specific communities.